JetBrains/intellij-platform-plugin-template/README.md

 > **Note**
 >
-> Run your tests using predefined *Run Tests* configuration or by invoking the `./gradlew test` Gradle task.
+> Run your tests using predefined *Run Tests* configuration or by invoking the `./gradlew check` Gradle task.

+### Code coverage

+The [Kover][gh:kover] – a Gradle plugin for Kotlin code coverage agents: IntelliJ and JaCoCo – is integrated into the project to provide the code coverage feature.
+Code coverage makes it possible to measure and track the degree of testing of the plugin sources.
+The code coverage gets executed when running the `check` Gradle task.
+The final test report is sent to [CodeCov][codecov] for better results visualization.

 ### UI tests